 You put in all this effort getting your garden to finally sprout.
 Then you go outside one day and all of your plants are chewed to the ground.
 Sometimes it’s so extensive that it looks like you never had any flowers in that bed at all.
 But rather than running out and buying the harshest pest control on the market, there’s a gentler way.
-Try using organic pest control.
+Before calling Nature One Pest Control, try using organic pest control yourself.

-The EPA has a laundry list of major types of symptoms when exposed to pesticides, including increased risk of cancer, headaches, nausea and muscular weakness, to name just a few.
+The EPA has a laundry list of major types of symptoms when exposed to pesticides, including increased risk of cancer, headaches, nausea, and muscular weakness, to name just a few.
 In fact, the EPA recommends you use non-chemical methods of pest control where possible.
-So below we’ll cover different ideas for organic pest control in the garden.
+So below we’ll cover different ideas for organic pest management in the garden.

 Organic Methods Using Applied Products

-Purchasing your organic pest control can be as simple as buying a safer, more natural product instead of a chemical-laden one.
+Purchasing your organic pest control products can be as simple as buying a safer, more natural item instead of a chemical-laden one.
 Some ideas include the following: